NewJerseyStyle/LitePolis-router-database-example/README.md

 8. Release your package to PyPI so that LitePolis package manager can automatically fetch the package during deployment.

-9. Documentation the pre-requirements for deployment (e.g. Setup MySQL with `docker run -d MySQL` and setup access as "root" and "password" first before deploy the LitePolis system)
+9. Document the pre-requirements for deployment (e.g., Setup MySQL with `docker run -d MySQL` and edit the config first before serving the LitePolis system)

 ## Key Concepts and Hints